 The coolant plays a vital role in keeping your engine cool.
 It flows through pipes connected to your engine and radiator.
 The combustion process produces a lot of heat.
 Some of this heat is passed on to the tail pipe with some remaining in the engine block.

-The coolant has harmful compounds hence the need to dispose it safely.
+The coolant has harmful compounds hence the need to dispose of it safely.
 It should not be flushed out down the drain.
 Identify safe chemical disposal centers during flushing.